There are plenty of things to poke fun at in Minnesota.

 The movie missed them all.

 Sure, they had a lot of jokes about snow, and yes, Minnesota gets a bit chilly.
 (Ok, fine.
-It’s cold enough that your snot freezes when you go outside most Januaries.
-It just makes us stronger!)
+It’s cold enough that your snot freezes when you venture outdoors in winter.
+It toughens you up!)

 New Ulm is fairly distinctive, as little Minnesota towns go.
-It has German immigrant roots, and it’s pretty proud of its heritage- hence the big glockenspiel downtown, and the statue of Herman the German up on ‘the hill.’
+It has German immigrant roots, and it’s pretty proud of its heritage- hence the big glockenspiel downtown and the statue of Herman the German on the hill.

 It also completely closes down by 8pm, so college kids, desperate for excitement, used to cruise around the aisles of the 24 hour Hy-Vee grocery store.
-(Rumor has it a Wal-Mart went in, so maybe there are more options now.)
+(Rumor has it they even have a Wal-Mart now.
+Options!)

 I don’t imagine that these decisions affected the success of the film.
-Plenty of friends with New Ulm connections saw it and enjoyed it, and I didn’t come out of it outraged, just a bit disappointed.
+Plenty of friends with New Ulm connections saw it and enjoyed it.

-You see, while I’ve visited the majority of the ‘lower 48’ of the United States, I haven’t had much chance to leave the country.
+You see, while I’ve visited most of the of the lower 48 states, I haven’t had much chance to leave the country.

-Growing up in Minnesota, we made the occasional trip up over the border to Canada.
-These weren’t extensive visits, they were more along the lines of, “Hey!
+We made the occasional trip up over the border to Canada.
+These weren’t extensive, more along the lines of “Hey!
 I went shopping in Canada!
 Culture!!!”

 Aside from a very seasick trip to Victoria, British Columbia, that’s it.